Dairy-Free Hot Cocoa Mix (Homemade)

 The full ingredient list with measurements can be found in the recipe card of this post.

-Powdered Coconut Milk: I love keeping my mix dairy-free by using powdered coconut milk.
-You can also use powdered oat milk or powdered soy milk.
-If you are not dairy-free you can use regular milk powder.
+• Powdered Coconut Milk: I opt for powdered coconut milk to keep my mix dairy-free, but you can also choose powdered oat milk or powdered soy milk.
+If you’re not avoiding dairy, regular milk powder works too.

-Chocolate Chips: I always use Hu Kitchen Chocolate Chips because they are dairy-free.
+• Chocolate Chips: I rely on Hu Kitchen Chocolate Chips for their dairy-free quality.

 Recipe Step By Step